The Portsmouth Grammar Junior School A GSG School

 Choir school - substantial scholarships and bursaries usually available for choristers.

-Since 2010, Mr Peter Hopkinson, previously head of Arnold Junior School in Blackpool.
-Read communication studies at Sheffield and was previously head of the junior/infant department of Abbey Gate College, Chester.
-Married with two young children, enjoys walking with his family, reading and playing the guitar and ukulele.
+Since 2010, Mr Peter Hopkinson.
+Read communication studies at Sheffield, and was previously head of the junior department at Abbey Gate College, Chester, and Arnold Junior School, Blackpool.

 Special Education Needs